hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 - `C0`: an AES block built from the following bytes in hexadecimal format: `{ 0x32, 0x43, 0xf6, 0xa8, 0x88, 0x5a, 0x30, 0x8d, 0x31, 0x31, 0x98, 0xa2, 0xe0, 0x37, 0x07, 0x34 }`.
 - `C1`: an AES block built from the following bytes in hexadecimal format: `{ 0x4a, 0x40, 0x93, 0x82, 0x22, 0x99, 0xf3, 0x1d, 0x00, 0x82, 0xef, 0xa9, 0x8e, 0xc4, 0xe6, 0xc8 }`.

-The constants C0 and C1 are domain separation constants derived from the fractional parts of π and e respectively.
+The constants C0 and C1 are domain separation constants derived from the fractional parts of π and e, respectively.

 Input and output values: